-Explore two distinct programs, the Cuba Intensive Program and the longer option, Cuba Semester Program.
+Explore two distinct programs, the Cuba Intensive Program and the longer option, the Cuba Semester Program.
 These programs are open to all students, not just IDS and Spanish majors.

 I. Cuba Intensive Program